densom/pdf-to-md-llm/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for development setup, testing, and contribution guidelines.

+For bug reports and feature requests, please open an issue on [GitHub](https://github.com/densom/pdf-to-md-llm/issues).